adisahay/HolidayService/README.md

 # Holiday Service
-A Python service to fetch a list of up to next 10 US holidays
+A Python service to fetch a list of up to 10 upcoming US holidays

 The data is fetched from https://www.timeanddate.com/holidays/us/ and is stored in the file __holidays.csv__.